Before Using KillPhish, you must deploy it to your Office 365 account. For instructions, see article: Deploying KillPhish

 KillPhish, once deployed, will provide helpful tips related to dealing with suspicious emails and provide a risk assessment of potentially harmful emails.
 Using KillPhish, users can report suspicious emails to the email account of your choice at the click of a button.

 KillPhish can be fully whitelabeled, including the name and logo.
-To configure KillPhish branding, navigate to Administration > Settings > Inbox / Reporting Settings.
+To configure KillPhish branding, navigate to Administration > Settings > Reporting Settings.
 If the name of the KillPhish add-in is whitelabeled, all instances of 'KillPhish' in the examples below will be replaced with the whitelabeled add-in name.

 The KillPhish Widget